Undoubtedly, there is a direct correlation between a business’s revenue and customer acquisition.

 Basically:

-• A retained customer is convinced to buy from you again.
+- A retained customer is convinced to buy from you again.
 However, they might switch to another brand once the time comes

-• A loyal customer has a strong positive emotion with your brand, which make them buy from you several times or even encourage others to do the same (a brand’s ambassador)
+- A loyal customer has a strong positive emotion with your brand, which make them buy from you several times or even encourage others to do the same (a brand’s ambassador)

 It can be said that a customer who continues to do business with your brand can be a retained one but not necessarily loyal.
 Thus, their loyalty to your brand is at risk.

-7 Proven Factors Influencing Customer Retention
+7 Factors That Affect Customer Retention and Loyalty

 As mentioned above, retained customers are those who were brought from you once and are at high risk of switching to other competitors when the chance comes.